 Bar Soap Versus Body Wash: How Should You Really Lather Up?
 Pros, Cons & Final Verdict

 When it comes to body care, finding the right cleanser is crucial.
 After all, the skin is our body's largest organ, and our cleansers cover so much surface area.
-Bar soap has had a historically bad rap, but now that there are gentle formulas on the market, many people say they're comparable—if not better than—a moisturizing body wash.
+Bar soap has had a historically bad rap, but now that there are gentle formulas on the market, many people say they're comparable to a moisturizing body wash.
 So how should we really lather up?
 Here, we get to the bottom of the bar soap versus body wash debate, so you can streamline your shower.

 With bar soaps, you tend to get more bang from your buck.
 Some bars cost as little as $1 and can last for several weeks, whereas body washes tend to get used up more quickly.
 And buying less product doesn't just make your wallet happy; it means less packaging, energy, and resources in the supply chain.